rcallaghan/tic-tac-toe/README.md

 #### What additional steps would you take to make sure your code runs well in production and in the future.
 Ok, this is a silly example, we know tic-tac-toe probably won't break on us.
 But imagine if the board were 17x17, the rulebook 143 pages long and changing every year.

 * I would implement the NxN board
-* On the parent board I would pass through the amount of cells per row
+* On the parent board I would pass through the amount of items per board row
 * I would implement flow to use generics on data being passed through components
 * I would write tests using Jest to ensure that nothing failed

-#### what did you enjoy about the process of designing and implementing your solution?
+#### What did you enjoy about the process of designing and implementing your solution?
 Is there anything you found frustrating?

 * I enjoyed the fact I had never built something like this before and I learn a lot.
 * I found the test frustrating only because I was first attempting to implement a minimax algorithm and I was confused and lost.